praga2121/NoSmokingApp/README.md

-# NoSmokingApp_Home, New Smoking Tips, Get Help
+# NoSmokingApp_Home, New Smoking Tips, Basic User Profile

 This branch is for New Smoking Tips, Home and User Profile(Settings)